Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Evaluation

-\textbf{Storage Overhead}.
-Fig.~\ref{fig:comp_ratio} illustrates the relationship between the compression ratio and the maximum relative error for all evaluated base compressors, both before and after our correction phase with full convergence under loss tolerance $\epsilon_\mathcal{L}=10^{-10}$.
-Among the candidates, LCP yields the highest compression ratio across all error bounds, followed by Morton-order baseline and Draco.
+Fig.~\ref{fig:comp_ratio} shows the total compression ratio for each evaluated base compressor augmented with HF with full convergence under $\epsilon_\mathcal{L}=10^{-10}$.
+Among the candidates, LCP yields the highest compression ratio across all error bounds.
 The storage overhead required to preserve FoF clusters increases as the relative error bound loosens, whereas the base compressor's compression ratio improves with higher error tolerance.
 This competing dynamic creates an optimal point (or ``peak'') in the effective compression ratio, as seen in the HACC (hiRes), HACC (lowRes), and EXAALT datasets.
-For example, the total compression ratio for LCP on the EXAALT data peaks at a relative error of approximately $6\times10^{-4}$.
+For example, the total compression ratio for LCP on the HACC (lowRes) data peaks at a relative error of approximately $10^{-4}$.
 This suggests that if a baseline compression uses a coarser bound (e.g., $10^{-3}$), tightening the bound toward this peak value actually improves storage efficiency by reducing the subsequent correction overhead.
 Conversely, on FPM datasets, where vulnerable pairs are sparse, the storage overhead introduced by our correction is almost negligible, resulting in a monotonic increase in compression ratio without a discernible peak.
-The results on FPM datasets confirm that low violation density yields negligible overhead, and demonstrate applicability beyond particle physics to fluid dynamics.
+The results on FPM datasets confirm that low violation density yields negligible overhead and demonstrate applicability beyond particle physics to fluid dynamics.

+At relative errors of approximately $10^{-7}$ or smaller, the native and corrected curves overlap because no coordinate correction is needed: the base compressor already preserves cluster membership at these tight bounds.
+For LCP on the HACC datasets, the native compression ratio at the tight preservation bound is 1.88, whereas LCP augmented with HF reaches a cluster-preserving compression ratio around 7.5 at its peak, an approximately fourfold improvement.